BLimmie/eyewire_validator/README.md

 ```

 We get better results?
 I guess the model is good enough on its first try that any additional tries, it second-guesses itself.
 We get such a small uncertainty on the first loop that a float rounds it to the minimum possible uncertainty.
 I think I like it when the model loops more because it can be more uncertain.
 The first loop essentially negates the necessity of bayesian deep learning, and we want our model to know when it can be wrong.

+## Conclusion

+In this project we introduce a lightweight U-Net that can be used on smaller 3D images.
+We also introduce the concept of Bayesian Deep Learning, which allows us to calculate the model's uncertainty.
+Using Bayesian Deep Learning on our lwunet, we manage to create a model that is able to propagate the seed of tasks in Eyewire to match as close as possible the trace of the neuron designated by the seed.
+We also realize how many mergers the current Eyewire segmentation algorithm actually creates, as removing them shows that lwunet appears to be less precise with its guesses.
+We also get confirmation that black spills cause lots of confusion in not only humans, but the model too.

+There is a nontrivial mismatch between how this model creates output and how Eyewire actually plays, so automation attempts will have to do additional research on how to convert downsampled images to the segments displayed in Eyewire.

 ## Future Work